singultek/nyc_airbnb_data_science/README.md

 **The Goal of Project**

-The goal of the project is examining the data exploration and visualization techniques and building a machine learning models, Linear Regression and Neural Networks, to predic Airbnb prices.
+The goal of the project is examining the data exploration and visualization techniques and building a machine learning models, Linear Regression and Neural Networks, to predict Airbnb prices.

 ---